BostonCL/LTCTraining/AVATAR_UPGRADE_README.md

 1. Go to [Ready Player Me](https://readyplayer.me/)
 2. Create your avatar
 3. Export as glTF/GLB
-4. Use the new `EnhancedAvatar.svelte` component
+4. Use the enhanced `BasketballAvatar.svelte` component

 ### 2. **Live2D** (Best for 2D)
 **Why it's great:**